tektoncd/community/teps/0081-add-chains-subcommand-to-the-cli.md

 commands, we may not want to implement all exotic variations and focus only on the most common use cases in order to avoid overloading the `chains` command.

+A command allowing to configure Tekton Chains.
+While it would be a great feature to have, ths ideal implementation would require creating a new command, for instance `tkn adm chains`.
+This will be part of a future TEP.

 ### Use Cases

 #### Use Case 1